The Mark of Zorro chapter 19 Captain Ramón apologizes

 “It is a most remarkable thing,” observed Don Diego, “that none of you soldiers can meet this Curse of Capistrano when you can be on equal terms.
 Always he descends upon you when you are helpless, or threatens you with a pistol while he fights you with a blade, or has his score of men about him.

-See also Zorro the Chronicles episode 13 The tornado
+See also Zorro the Chronicles episode 11 The cattle drive

 “Ha!
 What mean you?”

 “Again, on last night, he was in your house while you were abroad and the Pulidos were your guests.
-It begins to look as if Don Carlos has a hand in the work of the Zorro.
+It begins to look as if has a hand in the work of the Zorro.
 I am almost convinced that Don Carlos is a traitor, and is aiding the rogue.
 You had better think twice, or half a score of times, before seeking a matrimonial alliance with the daughter of such a man.”

 “I do, caballero.”